John Meluso, PhD

 Description of Research

-Whether we study production throughput, return on investment, or organizational diversity, we can only make sense of how micro-level communication yields macro-level organizational outcomes by combining knowledge from complex systems, organizational theory, communication studies, and sociology.
+Whether we study product quality, organization design, or diversity, we can best make sense of how micro-level communication yields macro-level organizational outcomes through systems theory—a body of inquiry at the intersection of organizational theory, communication studies, sociology, and complex systems.
 My research integrates techniques from these disciplines to answer: How do organizational outcomes emerge from communication networks?
-And how can we leverage communication networks to improve those outcomes?
+And how can we leverage systems theory to improve those outcomes?
 My work uncovers patterns of organizational communication in practice using a mixed method approach that combines semi-structured interviews with surveys.
 Informed by these patterns, I then simulate how networked communication affects organizational outcomes by constructing agent-based models (ABMs).
 Together, these methods form a powerful suite of tools for understanding and improving organizations.
-For example, in my recent study of a Fortune 500 firm, I used this approach to identify a consequential case of organizational miscommunication about the definition of the term “estimate” that impaired decision-making, and used an ABM to demonstrate how in networks, even miscommunication about such a seemingly commonplace and straightforward term can substantively degrade organizational performance.
+For example, my recent studies of a Fortune 500 firm used this approach to identify a consequential case of strategic communication in a new product development process that degrades organizational performance.
+From this insight, my current work demonstrates a novel network-theoretic limit to the benefits of strategic ambiguity with implications for theory and practice.
+In another project, I show that networked socialization processes create and perpetuate toxic organizational cultures that bolster the glass ceiling; however, my findings also imply solutions for breaking through.

 Meluso, J., Austin-Breneman, J., & Uribe, J. (2019).
 Estimate Uncertainty: Miscommunication About Definitions of Engineering Terminology.
 Journal of Mechanical Design. https://doi.org/10.1115/1.4045671